cs-ed/impacts-Ward-Cats/README.md

 10. Programming in EarSketch
 11. Internet

 As this course satisfies the third-year mathematics criteria, there is minimal attention paid to the impact of computing on society.
-To remedy this, there is an additional (partial) module, Exploring Careers in Computer Science, which currently consists of videos that attempts to showcase a variety of careers that make use of the knowledge acquired in the course.
-It is an optional unit that is presented as an optional end-of-course extra module that can fill time.
+To remedy this, there is an additional (partial) module, Exploring Careers in Computer Science, which currently consists of videos that attempt to showcase a variety of careers that make use of the knowledge acquired in the course.
+It is a minor unit that is presented as an optional end-of-course extra module that can fill time.
 The focus of this impact plan will consider how to enhance this module and intersperse it throughout the course, adding in considerations of the impacts of what is being learned; in terms of careers that make use of computer science and also more generally computer science’s impact on society.

 ## Plan